Broadband for renters and tenants

 Check with the landlord before buying a new broadband deal

-Just as with a shared property, you need to check with your landlord regarding whether you can have a new line fitted, holes put in the walls or a Sky dish put on the roof.
+Just as with a shared property, you need to check with your landlord regarding whether you can have a new line fitted.
 For example, if you want to have Virgin Media, but there is currently just a BT phone line running into the property, you will need to have a Virgin cable put in, which will require a visit from an engineer – and a hole in the wall.
-This will also apply if you want to have full fibre installed.
+This will also apply if you want to have Full Fibre installed where none existed previously.

 Consider using 4G/5G home broadband

 If you want to keep things simple and avoid the need for a cabled service at all, you might want to consider using mobile broadband.
-5G mobile broadband is now available with EE in select city areas across the country and offers speeds of up to 150Mbps, which will enable you to connect several devices and stream movies without a problem.
+5G mobile broadband is now available with EE, Three and some other providers, with speeds of up to 150Mbps, which will enable you to connect several devices and stream movies without a problem.
 If 5G is not yet available in your area, you can still get 4G, which offers around 30Mbps – a decent speed for most online activities.

-If you are using 4G or 5G mobile broadband in a shared house, there will still need to be a bill payer, and if you allow other housemates to connect to your 4G, you should expect them to share the monthly cost.
-Note that a 4G mobile connection may well struggle to support a large household with multiple devices.
+If you are using 4G or 5G mobile broadband in a shared house, there will still need to be a bill payer, and if you allow other housemates to connect, you should expect them to share the monthly cost.
+Note that a 4G or 5G mobile connection may well struggle to support a large household with multiple devices.

 Frequently asked questions